 - There’s no need to add oil or anything when drying in the air fryer

-- To crush the leaves, I honestly just use my hands to scrunch them around a bit.
-Alternatively, a mortar and pestle works well, or put them in a ziploc style bag and crinkle them around a bit.
-Also remove any wayward stems that made it in!
+- To crush the leaves, I use my hands to scrunch them around a bit.
+Alternatively, a mortar and pestle works well, or put them in a Ziploc style bag and crinkle them around a bit.
+Remove any stems that you find

 Nutrition